dcmi/dctap/TAPvocabulary.md

 ### shapeLabel

-A brief human-readable label for the shape.
+A human-readable label for the shape.

 ### Statement constraint